 To help you reduce the risk of back pain, you have to be familiar with the common reasons why you experience back pain in your office.

 1. Prolonged inactivity

-You are prone to experiencing back pains if you often do inactive work like sitting in front of your computer for hours.
-When you sit with improper posture for hours, you bring unnecessary pressure to your back.
+You are prone to experiencing back pain if you often do inactive work like sitting in front of your computer for hours.
+When you sit with improper posture for hours, you put unnecessary pressure on your back.
 Prolonged sitting in one position is also unhealthy for your back.